-Enjoy a vibrant and nutritious dinner with this healthy, quick and easy baked salmon recipe.
-Perfect for weeknights yet impressive enough for guests, this dish features tender salmon fillets cooked to perfection with a medley of rosemary, lemon and parmesan.
-Baked salmon in foil ensures a flavorful, mess-free meal that’s ready in less than 30 minutes.
+Enjoy a vibrant and nutritious dinner with this healthy, quick and easy baked salmon in foil recipe.
+Perfect for week nights yet impressive enough for guests, this dish features tender salmon fillets cooked to perfection with a medley of rosemary, lemon and parmesan.
+Baked salmon in foil packets ensures a flavorful, mess-free meal that’s ready in less than 30 minutes.

 Why Bake Salmon In Foil Packets?

 - Locks in Moisture: Wrapping salmon in foil seals in the juices, preventing it from drying out during the baking process.
 This method ensures a moist and tender piece of fish every time.